 115.16(b): Policy 202.050 requires staff to provide orientation materials for all individuals, including translations or alternative formats for individuals identified at intake or during orientation whose primary language is not English.
 Staff is further required to assist incarcerated individuals in understanding orientation and Prison Rape Elimination Act (PREA) materials.
 The agency's PREA policy, 202.057, states that individuals who do not speak and understand English are provided language interpretive services.
 The agency maintains statewide contracts with multiple vendors for spoken language interpretation services and written language translation services.
 The facility provided the auditor with a copy of the Language Line Instructions which provided detailed instructions on how staff can access interpreter services if needed.
-The auditor used this service to interview (2) LEP individuals.
-These individuals were aware of the zero-tolerance policy, their right to be free from sexual abuse and sexual harassment, methods for making a report, and how to access services related to sexual abuse.
-They both stated that the orientation information was delivered with an interpreter.
-They all indicated that staff provides interpreter services if requested and that other language translations will be determined on an ongoing basis as needs arise.
-The (A)AWO/PCM confirmed that when staff uses the Language Line, it is documented in the individual's case notes in COMS.
+The auditor interviewed 3 LEP individuals and none of them required interpreter services.
+However, they all indicated that staff provide interpreter services if requested and that other language translations will be determined on an ongoing basis as needs arise.
+The AWO/PCM confirmed that when staff use the Language Line, it is documented in the individual's case notes in COMS.
 An example of these case notes was provided for the auditor's review.
-The facility has a Mentor Program where incarcerated individuals are trained to assist staff with designated interpersonal interactions with other incarcerated individuals.
-One of the assignments involves helping with the orientation process.
-There is one Spanish-speaking mentor who assists with the orientation process and provides interpreting for new arrivals who are LEP and speak Spanish.
-The auditor interviewed the mentor and talked with the (A)AWO/PCM about his duties in this capacity.
-This mentor had been trained on the materials presented and always works under staff supervision.
 The Offender Handbook, provided to individuals during intake, has been translated into Spanish and was provided for the auditor's review.
 The handbook contains detailed information about the facility's PREA program.
 Additionally, the PREA informational posters are translated into Spanish, Hmong, and Chinese and were observed throughout the facility during the auditor's tour.
-According to the interview with the (A)AWO/PCM, the Orientation Handbook is provided to all individuals upon arrival to the facility and will be translated into other languages if necessary to ensure that all individuals receive the information in a language they understand.
+According to the interview with the AWO/PCM, the Orientation Handbook is provided to all individuals upon arrival to the facility and will be translated into other languages if necessary to ensure that all individuals receive the information in a language they understand.
 The Sexual Abuse Helpline posters are translated into Spanish and were observed posted throughout the facility in common areas and living units.
 The agency trains its employees to ensure effective communications with LEP individuals in providing access to all aspects of the agency's efforts to address sexual abuse and sexual harassment through staff training PREA Module 3.
 PREA posters and brochures are available in English, Spanish and Mandarin.
-The agency also utilizes the "I Speak" poster, which includes 66 languages, including American Sign Language, and is posted in strategic areas of the facility for anyone with difficulty with English to identify the language they are speaking for assistance.
+The agency also utilizes the "I Speak" poster, which includes 66 languages, including ASL, and is posted in strategic areas of the facility for anyone with difficulty with English to identify the language they are speaking for assistance.
 Once the language is identified, the staff can facilitate interpretation through the interpreter service contract.
-Interviews with LEP individuals confirmed that medical staff uses the interpreter services when needed and that the individuals are aware that they may request interpreter/translation services whenever they feel a need.